Aarushi3113/grocery_store-IMS/README.md

 ***
-***I would like to thank Mayak Sir and ETG platform for providing me with this amazing opportunity and guiding me throughout the way .***
+***I would like to thank Ashish Jangra Sir and ETG platform for providing me with this amazing opportunity and guiding me throughout the way .***